Aya-shawky/Topic-Modeling-for-Customer-Reviews/README.md

 # Topic-Modeling-for-Customer-Reviews
-This repo to cluster customer review about new product in english try to apply different approaches to reach this goal
+This repo to cluster customer review about new product in the english language.
+I applied the most common approaches of Topic Modeling.

 ## Details